M365-DenzilFernandes/PowerBI-MessageCenter/README.md

 A Power BI Report to connect Service Communication API data stored in SharePoint Online.
 This requires the implementation of a Flow with premium connector to get data from the tenant.

 ## How-To Use?
-* Download the Power Automate flow and import into your environment.
+* [Download the Power Automate flow](https://github.com/M365-DenzilFernandes/PowerBI-MessageCenter/blob/main/PBI-ServiceCommunicationstoTextFile.zip) and import into your environment.
 * Update the Tenant ID, Client ID and Secret ID variables in the flow.
 * Update the SharePoint Site destination to store the files.
-* Download the v2.0 PBIX report and update the connections to use your SharePoint Online path.
+* [Download the v2.0 PBIX report](https://github.com/M365-DenzilFernandes/PowerBI-MessageCenter/blob/main/Microsoft365AdminCenter-MessageCenter-Public-v2.0.pbix) and update the connections to use your SharePoint Online path.
+* Published the report to PBI Online/Workspace.
+Set Automatic Refresh